 In 1988, Fahey quit the band to form the group Shakespears Sister with Marcella Detroit, an American singer-songwriter who co-wrote the 1977 Eric Clapton hit “Lay Down Sally.”
-The duo had two Top 10 albums in the U.K. and reached No. 4 in the United States with the single “Stay.”
+The duo had two Top 10 albums in the U.K. and reached No. 4 in the U.S. with the two-faced single “Stay.”
 Detroit left the group in 1993, and Fahey continued the group as her own project, releasing two more albums.

 And Then There Were Two